 In the spring, numerous litters of kitten are born in a short period of time.
-We aren’t large enough to take in high numbers of cats at once, so we would like to put them into foster homes and bring them back in over a period of time so we can properly prepare them for adoption.
+We don't have enough space to take in high numbers of cats at once, so we like to put them into foster homes and bring them back in over a period of time so we can properly prepare them for adoption.

 While some volunteers end up adopting their foster pets, please note that the foster program is not for people who want to "try out" an animal prior to adoption.
 It is intended to provide one-on-one attention in a home environment for animals, in order to best prepare them for adoption.

-We wish you to provide a clean nurturing, indoor home for the pet, pending adoption.
-Bring the animal to our veterinarian for vaccinations and other routine treatment.
-Give medication as needed.
+We'd like you to provide a clean nurturing, indoor home for the pet, bring the animal to our Veterinarian for vaccinations and other routine treatment, and give medication as needed.
 We teach the inexperienced!
-Bring the foster back to us when it is ready to be adopted.
+You'll bring the foster back to us when it is ready to be adopted.
 For kittens, this is typically 8 weeks of age.
-We will give it age appropriate vaccines and spay or neuter so it is ready for adoption.

-Yes, we would ask that you go through the adoption process we have established here.
+Yes, but ask that you go through the adoption process we have established at the Shelter.